Top 10 Tim Buckley Songs

 Photo: Grant Gouldon, CC BY-SA 2.0 <https://creativecommons.org/licenses/by-sa/2.0>, via Wikimedia Commons

-With our Top Ten Tim Buckley songs we look at one of the greatest artists of folk and rock music who died tragically young.
-He was the father of Jeff Buckley, who also went on to be a brilliant artist but also died in similar tragic circumstances.
-During his short nine-year career, Buckley experimented with several different styles such as Jazz, Psychedelia, Funk, Soul and Avant Garde.
+With our Top Ten Tim Buckley songs, we look at one of the greatest artists of folk and rock music who died tragically young.
+He was the father of Jeff Buckley, who also went on to be a brilliant artist, but also died in similar tragic circumstances.
+During his short nine-year career, Buckley experimented with several styles, including Jazz, Psychedelia, Funk, Soul, and Avant-Garde.

-It should be noted that Buckley never had any kind of relationship with his son, apparently only meeting him once when Jeff was just eight years old.
-This is due to the fact that Tim separated with his mother when he was just a baby and had no further contact.
+It should be noted that Buckley never had any kind of relationship with his son, apparently meeting him only once, when Jeff was eight years old.
+This is due to the fact that Tim separated from his mother when he was just a baby and had no further contact.

-Although his son went on to have somewhat of a more popular following, Tim was by far the more prolific of the two Buckley’s.
-In a span of less than a decade, he produced nine albums, some of which were released during the same year.
-What is even more amazing is how radically different many of these records are in terms of sound, almost as if Buckley had something of a schizophrenic musical personality.
-This consistency which produced practically no bad material is a tragic reminder that the man probably had so much more to give and would have gone on the be an even greater artist had he lived longer.
+Although his son went on to have somewhat of a more popular following, Tim was by far the more prolific of the two Buckleys.
+In less than a decade, he produced nine albums, some of which were released in the same year.
+What is even more amazing is how radically different many of these records are in sound, almost as if Buckley had a schizophrenic musical personality.
+This consistency, which produced practically no bad material, is a tragic reminder that the man probably had so much more to give and would have gone on to be an even greater artist had he lived longer.
 However, we only have what he have, so let’s look at the best of what there is…

 # 10 – Sweet Surrender

-Kicking off our Top Ten Tim Buckley songs list is this cut taken from his eighth album Greetings From LA released in 1972.
-At seven minutes long, this song presents Buckley performing an almost rhythm and blues style sound.
-Although like most of his albums it did not sell particularly well, this album was his biggest seller.
+Kicking off our Top Ten Tim Buckley songs list is this cut taken from his eighth album, Greetings From LA, released in 1972.
+At seven minutes long, this song features Buckley performing in an almost rhythm-and-blues style.
+Although, like most of his albums, it did not sell particularly well, this album was his biggest seller.

 # 9 – Come Here Woman

-This next track is the opening number of Buckley’s sixth album Starsailor released in 1970.
-This record is his most experimental and this track makes that clear from the start.
-The song is very shambolic sounding, and it is hard to believe that it is by the same artist who produced a lot of the more commercially accessible material.
+This next track is the opening number of Buckley’s sixth album, Starsailor, released in 1970.
+This record is his most experimental, and this track makes that clear from the start.
+The song is very shambolic-sounding, and it is hard to believe it is by the same artist who produced much of the more commercially accessible material.

 # 8 – Down By The Borderline

-This track is the closer of Starsailor and takes influence from Mexican music, particularly on the opening section which uses Mexican instrumentation.
-With this record, Buckley made a complete U-turn with his sound as he completely abandoned any trace of folk music and became an Avant Garde Jazz artist.
-As a result of this, the record did alienate much of his established fanbase who found it to be largely unlistenable and anti-musical.
+This track is the closer from Starsailor and draws on Mexican music, particularly in the opening section, which features Mexican instrumentation.
+With this record, Buckley made a complete U-turn in his sound, abandoning any trace of folk music and becoming an avant-garde jazz artist.
+As a result, the record alienated much of his established fanbase, who found it largely unlistenable and anti-musical.
 However, it has retrospectively been regarded as a masterpiece in experimental music.

 # 7 – Buzzin Fly

 Going back a year from the previous entry, but unbelievably three albums, with two albums being produced in the space of a year between the album from which this track is from: Happy Sad and Starsailor.
-This folk ballad is a brilliant love song that is sublime in both its instrumentation and lyrical concept.
+This folk ballad is a brilliant love song, sublime in both its instrumentation and lyrical concept.

 # 6 – Lorca